aria-github/Python_Project/README.md

 ## Scraping to a Database SQL
-This code use BeautifulSoup Python Library to scrape information from web pages, filter book information by title-price-rating , and save it as SQL using SQLite3.
+This code use BeautifulSoup Python Library to scrape information from web pages, filter Book information by title-price-rating , and save it as SQL using SQLite3.